Recording dumbek, djembe, bodhran, tablas, and other percussion instruments…

 Therefore, if you’re recording digitally (as most of you are), you need to keep an eagle eye on levels.
 Most digital tape recorders are good about this; the LED meters on DATs, ADATs and DTRS recorders read the actual digital level as recorded on tape.
 These meters respond quickly enough to give an honest picture of what’s going on, even with difficult instruments like claves.

-Computer recording systems are a different story.
-Theoretically they should work just as well as their tape-based cousins, since they meter the actual digital signal.
-Unfortunately, metering takes up CPU resources, and often a multitrack program that’s running out of CPU power will opt to concentrate on the recording itself (good) by starving the metering (bad).
-I’ve seen meter bars lag behind the signal by as much as ten seconds, and often short peaks will be passed over completely.
+Older computer recording systems are a different story.
+Theoretically they should work just as well as their tape-based cousins, since they meter the actual digital signal, and modern computers running modern DAWs and metering programs like Metric Halo SpectraFoo or iZotope Insight should be fine.
+Unfortunately, metering takes up CPU resources, and on an older computer, a multitrack program that’s running out of CPU power will opt to concentrate on the recording itself (good) by starving the metering (bad).
+I’ve seen meter bars lag behind the signal by as much as two seconds, and often short peaks will be passed over completely.

-There’s no simple solution to this problem except, perhaps, faster computers.
-On occasion I have hooked up a DAT recorder to my soundcard’s S/PDIF output and used its very fast LEDs to keep an eye on levels.
+There’s no simple solution to this problem except faster computers.
+On occasion I have hooked up a DAT recorder to an interface’s S/PDIF output and used its very fast LEDs to keep an eye on levels.
 I’ve even resorted to the utterly dorky method of making a test recording, then going back and looking at its waveform to make sure it didn’t overload.
 (Well, it works.
 Just allow an extra 3 dB for adrenaline when you’re rolling.)

 A world of possibilities

-I’m glad Lorenz asked me to write this article, because it lets me talk about instruments from all kinds of places.
+I’m glad I was asked to write this article, because it lets me talk about instruments from all kinds of places.
 Listen, for too long we’ve been tied to a small set of instrumental flavors.
 This last decade’s explosion in “world music” has opened up our ears to a far broader audible menu.

 Percussion, of course, is a huge part of that—maybe even the center.
 It’s been suggested that the first musical instrument outside of the human voice came about by someone idly knocking a couple of sticks together and noticing that they made a neat sound.
 People got up and danced.
 They still do.